Skip to main content

 4. Download the ZIP when the email arrives.
 It contains a folder called "App Data" with semicolon-separated CSV files, one per metric category.

-Keep the ZIP on your desktop.
+Keep the file on your desktop.
 You will drop it in the next step.

-Step 3: Drop the ZIP Into CPAP Clarity
+Step 3: Drop the File Into CPAP Clarity

 Go to the CPAP Clarity dashboard.
-The import drop zone in the center of the page accepts three things: your CPAP SD card folder, a Wellue O2 Ring CSV, and an Oura account-export ZIP.
+The import drop zone in the center of the page accepts every supported source: your CPAP SD card folder, a Wellue O2 Ring CSV, an Apple Health export, a Fitbit Takeout folder, and either Oura file.

-Drop the ZIP directly onto the zone.
-The parser detects the Oura bundle by looking for the "App Data/dailysleep.csv" file inside the ZIP.
+Drop the ZIP or the Trends CSV directly onto the zone.
+The parser detects the full export by the "App Data/dailysleep.csv" file inside the ZIP, and the Trends CSV by its header row, so a renamed file still imports.
 No unzipping needed on your end.
 The whole parse runs in your browser.
 Nothing is sent to a server.

-Import takes a few seconds for a single year of data, up to about 30 seconds for a seven-year archive.
+Import takes a few seconds for a single year of data, up to about 30 seconds for a seven-year archive; the Trends CSV imports in under a second.
 When it finishes, the dashboard shows a "Sleep architecture" card below your CPAP metrics for any night that has both streams.
+Nights that came from a Trends CSV show their stage durations and scores but not the stage-by-stage chart, since the timeline data only exists in the full export.
 You can also view your ring data in detail at /oura.

 Your CPAP data and your Oura data are stored separately in your browser's IndexedDB.
 They join by date for display but never overwrite each other.
 If you clear your Oura data from the data hub later, your CPAP sessions are unaffected.